MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Method

-One can compute the Euler characteristic of each restricted element (RPC, RPF and RPE) after obtaining the explicit RPD representation through the clipping process.
-However, current GPU-based implementations either directly evaluate integrals over every cells without computing the combinatorial data structure of power diagram~\cite{basselin2021RPD}, or store the dual form of cells using a simple triangle mesh ~\cite{liu2020RVD, ray2018meshless} but requires costly post-processing steps to access the exact combinatorial data structure of the cells.
+One can compute the Euler characteristic $\euler$ of each restricted element (RPC, RPF and RPE) after obtaining the explicit RPD representation through the clipping process (Sec.~\ref{sec:tech_tet_sphere}).
+However, current GPU-based implementations either directly evaluate integrals over every cells without computing the combinatorial data structure of power diagram~\cite{basselin2021RPD}, or store the dual form of cells using a simple triangle mesh ~\cite{liu2020RVD, ray2018meshless}, but requires costly post-processing steps to access the exact combinatorial data structure of the cells.
 This is due to the fact that these methods are well-designed for the high parallelism of GPU, and are optimized for applications that only requires integrals over the cells, \eg fluid dynamics simulations.
 Therefore, in this paper we propose a \textit{Fractional Euler Characteristic} strategy to collect Euler characteristics on-the-fly, by taking full advantage of the existing GPU-based volumetric RPD computation pipeline.

-Similar to the \textit{Tet-Cell} strategy proposed by Liu et al.~\shortcite{liu2020RVD}, our pipeline take the tetrahedral mesh as input, where the Euler characteristic is inherited during the clipping process.
-For each tet of related medial sphere $\msphere_i$, we clip the RPC $\rpc(\msphere_i)$ as the intersection of half-spaces bounded by the bisectors of $\msphere_i$ and its power neighbors~\cite{ray2018meshless}.
-The implementation details of finding tet-sphere relations and sphere neighbors are given in the Supplementary Document.
+Similar to the \textit{Tet-Cell} strategy proposed by Liu et al.~\shortcite{liu2020RVD} (see Sec.~\ref{sec:tech_tet_sphere}), our pipeline takes the tetrahedral mesh as input, where the Euler characteristic is inherited during the clipping process.
+For each tetrahedron of the related medial sphere $\msphere_i$, we clip the RPC $\rpc(\msphere_i)$ as the intersection of half-spaces bounded by the bisectors of $\msphere_i$ and its power neighbors~\cite{ray2018meshless}.
+Implementation details regarding finding tet-sphere relations and sphere neighbors are provided in the Supplementary Document.